 First off, let’s define a sales meeting.
-A sales meeting is an internal check-in between sales leaders and practitioners at a company.
+A sales meeting is an internal check-in between sales leaders and sales reps at a company.
 In contrast to an external-facing meeting, like a sales call or sales pitch, this meeting is for internal attendees only and meant to give sales team members the information they need to do their jobs well.
-Typically sales leaders (sales manager, director or head of sales) run the meeting and sales reps will attend.
+Typically sales leaders (sales manager, director or head of sales, chief revenue officer) run the meeting and sales reps will attend.
 Leaders highlight important updates that could include:

 Your own meeting agendas will differ based on whether you’re running a weekly sales meeting, a quarterly review, an annual sales kick-off or something else.
-But the next 10 tips will help you stay on track, show respect for your team, and be as efficient as possible in your sales meetings, no matter what you’re discussing that day.
+But these 10 tips will help you stay on track, show respect for your team, and be as efficient as possible in your sales meetings, no matter what you’re discussing.